 Do you want to learn English but feel you are too busy?
 You don’t have enough time to prepare classes, attend them or practice?
 It’s true that learning a language takes time and effort, but it’s also true that anyone can find ways to integrate language learning into everyday life.
 There is no need to spend time working on textbooks or grammar exercises when you have more interesting and relevant ways to improve your language skills.
 Take a break from them and do something you enjoy – in your target language: English.

 Make learning English part of your everyday life!
 Read our top tips here!

-Watch films as a way to get familiar with authentic language.
+Watch films as a way to familiarize yourself with authentic language.

-Maybe a film you have already watched in your own language and now you can try watching in English, even with subtitles at first.
+Try watching a film you have already watched in your own language in English, using subtitles too.
 Does this sound boring?
-Maybe, but you’ll feel great when you start to understand dialogues and situations you could not make out before.
-Not yet convinced?
+Maybe, but you’ll feel great when you start to understand dialogues and situations you couldn’t understand before.
+Not convinced yet?
 Well, how about taking advantage of the digital age we live in?

 Listen to audiobooks, podcasts, music, TV shows, etc.